Something Weird (film): Plot

-Circumstances change when he attempts to use his psychic abilities to identify a serial killer who is committing murders in the small town of Jefferson, Wisconsin, and runs head-to-head into a karate-happy government official, Alex Jordan (William Brooker), who has been sent by the federal government to work on the case.
+Circumstances change when he attempts to use his psychic abilities to identify a serial killer who is committing murders in the small town of Jefferson, Wisconsin, and runs head-to-head into a karate-happy government official, Alex Jordan, who has been sent by the federal government to work on the case.
 Detective Maddox of the Jefferson police force meets with Dr. Jordan and takes him to see Mitchell and his assistant Ellen, who is now accompanying Mitchell wherever he goes.
 Jordan is immediately smitten by the beautiful Ellen, but only Mitchell still sees her as an old hag whereas everyone else sees Ellen as a beautiful young woman.
 During the meeting to help find the elusive killer, Dr. Jordan produces a small container from his coat pocket and explains that it contains the hallucinogenic drug LSD.
 He advises Mitchell to take the drug and to meet with him the next day.
 Mitchell explains that he has no experience with the drug, but that he will, under the circumstances, do as he is asked.

 At a party, Mitchell is asked to demonstrate his extraordinary powers.
 He does so by levitating a chair to the amazement of the onlookers.
 Next, Mitchell visits a church where he summons a ghost that has mysteriously laid claim to the unfortunate house of worship.
 The apparition appears, touches Mitchell and leaves.
 Mitchell states to the priest of the church that the ghost will not return for "she" only needed contact with humankind.

 Meanwhile, Jordan is pursuing Ellen to seduce her, but she rebuffs all his advances by claiming that she belongs to Mitchell and he is her one and only lover.
 Ellen further explains that she and Mitchell are meant to be together until death.
 Jordan then attacks her in a moment of misogynist rage, but she fights him off.
 In an act of revenge, Ellen tells Mitchell what happened and insists that he kill Dr. Jordan before he can try to force himself on her again.
 But Mitchell refuses to kill Jordan by conventional means and decides an alternative.
 During one evening, Jordan retires to his hotel room bed alone and in a truly bizarre scene, is beset by his blue bed sheets.
 However, Jordan resorts to ripping the living blankets and escapes unscathed.

 At the climax, Mitchell finally takes the LSD and during his "trip" he discovers that Detective Maddox is the serial killer.
 Somehow, Mitchell also surmises that the murderous and corrupt police detective intents to shoot him.
 Maddox does appear to kill Mitchell and shoots him right between the eyes.
 Jordan and the police arrive too late to help, but kill Maddox.
 Despite Mitchell being dead, the case is solved with Dr. Jordan taking all the credit for finding the killer, which he decides to make the move onto Ellen.